deis/docker-go-dev/README.md

 [![Build Status](https://github.com/deis/docker-go-dev/actions/workflows/docker-publish.yml/badge.svg)](https://quay.io/repository/deis/go-dev?tab=tags)

+## ⚠ This project is deprecated ⚠

+deis/go-dev is no longer actively maintained.

 A [Go][] language development toolbox.

 Some Azure projects use this Docker image as a standard build and test environment,